 This September, we’re going “Back to School”.
 Each week, I’ll be sharing a basic technique or kitchen how-to to help you tackle healthy cooking with confidence.
 This week, I’m showing you how to sauté literally any vegetable.

 Knowing how to saute vegetables is a basic and key skill we can all benefit from mastering, amiright?
-Whether you’re making stir-fry, a simple side dish, or a component of a more complicated recipe like a veggie lasagna, being able to quickly cook up any veg on the stovetop can open up a whole new world of yummy meals.
+Whether you’re making stir-fry, a simple side dish, or a component of a more complicated recipe like a vegetable lasagna, being able to quickly cook up any veg on the stovetop can open up a whole new world of yummy meals.

 Much like cooking perfectly fluffy grains, there are a few key steps to follow when sauteing vegetables – as well as a few things to avoid: